 “Sure,” I said right away.
 I was only too glad to get up and do something.

-Aside from being different from one another, Salinger’s characters speak extremely differently from people in other works of fiction.
+Aside from these two characters being different from one another, Holden speak differently than characters in other works of fiction.
 Can you imagine Holden Caulfield being Romeo in R&J?
-He’d say something like “Juliet’s family are all phonies, but the funny thing is you can’t help but fall half in love with her.”
+He’d say something stupid, like “Juliet’s family are all phonies, but the funny thing is you can’t help but fall half in love with her.”

 However, your character’s dialogue needs to take context into consideration.
 A wordy character probably won’t be so wordy if they’re being held at gunpoint, and their words might stammer or falter when talking to a crush.
 Or, in the case of Jane Eyre, the context might make your statement more powerful.
 Jane proclaims: